monkoose/neocodeium/README.md

 > Using this plugin your code is constantly sending to some codeium server
 > with the help of their running instance of LSP on your machine.
 > You can get acquainted with their [Codeium Privacy Policy](https://codeium.com/privacy-policy)
-> From the plugin side, I have made all the possibility for it to not send requests to the server from the disabled buffers,
+> From the plugin side, I have made all the possibility for it to not send any data from the disabled buffers,
 > but codeium server is still running behind the scenes and I can't guarantee that it doesn't send something in that time (I have
 > not inspected its behaviour with some network packets analyzer).